openstreetmap-ng/openstreetmap-ng/FAQ.md

 ### MongoDB is not open-source. ([src](https://community.openstreetmap.org/t/the-next-generation-of-openstreetmap-in-python/105621/4))

-The MongoDB Community Edition is open-source and published under the Server-Side Public License (SSPL).
+The MongoDB Community Edition is source-open and published under the Server-Side Public License (SSPL).
 This license is derived from the GPL but includes additional terms that mainly impact projects offering MongoDB as a service.
 However, these additional terms are beyond the scope of OSM operations.

 For our purposes, MongoDB can be treated as a GPL-licensed database.
 This does not affect any of the free and open aspects of the OpenStreetMap-NG project, which continues to remain free and open-source.